jss118/back-end-project-ncNews/README.md

-## BE NC-NEWS
+# NC News Backend

+Hello!

+This is the backend for my Northcoders project, NC News.
+NC News is an application in which a user can view various articles, sort articles by topic, votes, comment counts and other sorting methods.

+This is my first API, hosted with Heroku: https://nc-articles-app.herokuapp.com/api

 ## Connect to the databases

+'.env.\*' has been added to the .gitignore.
+Anyone who wishes to fork and clone this repository will need to run the command: 'npm install' to install the relevant packages.
-'.env.\*' has been added to the .gitignore, anyone who wishes to clone this repo will need to create the environment variables by creating the following files:
+Then you will need to create the environment variables by creating the following files:

          - '.env.development'
          - '.env.test'